5c077/exRNA-NF/README.md

 ### `--exclude_prefix` — exclude sample libraries

 Excludes libraries whose filenames start with any of the specified prefixes.
-Useful for excluding organisms from analysis without modifying the reads glob expression.
+Useful for excluding organisms from analysis without modifying the glob expression in configuration.

 ```bash
 nextflow run main_sRNA.nf --exclude_prefix "Aco"